 Metallurgy In Ancient India

 A separate strand of copper metallurgy can be traced from the high arsenic alloying.
 The same was discovered at Sankarjog in Orissa.
-Apart from this, source of tin in a copper object was also found at Brahmagiri in the state of Karnataka.
+Apart from this, the source of tin in a copper object was also found at Brahmagiri in the state of Karnataka.
 There were also rich deposits of tin in the Bastar region which were successfully excavated.

 One of the high tin alloying in Kerala has managed to survive till today.
 This was definitely a part of the Indus valley civilization.
 This tradition became more widespread in early historic India.
 The various places included a number of places from Taxila to the Asura regions situated in the eastern part of the country also including the Nilgiri region of Tamil Nadu.

 From the mid-1970s, a major development in the study of ancient Indian metallurgy was observed.
 This development was the escalating evidence of the early antiquity of iron technology in the different regions of the subcontinent like for instance in the states of Jammu-Kashmir, Rajasthan etc.

 Additionally, iron was also found during the Chalcolithic period.
 In this period, black and red sequences in eastern India were traced.
 Simultaneously there was a continuation in the pottery tradition in Malwa.
 A proof of this was the early megalithic works at Hallur and Kumaranhalli.